 5 min read · Cost

-Normal thermal-cycling sounds
+Normal thermal-cycling sounds you can ignore

-Loud or persistent popping — install issue
+Loud or persistent popping points to an install issue

-Tapping or clicking against framing
+Tapping and clicking against the framing

-Wind-driven flutter or rattle
+Wind-driven flutter and rattle

 Siding noise diagnostic